 PGT requires embryo biopsy, the removal of a small number of cells from the TE.
 The procedure is most commonly performed on days 5-6 when embryos reach the blastocyst stage of development.

 The Spectrum embryo testing process is completed in conjunction with an IVF cycle:

 - Eggs are fertilized and allowed to grow and develop into embryos.

 - A biopsy performed with each of the developing embryo.

 - Your embryo(s) remain at the IVF center and is cryopreserved, while biopsy samples are shipped to Natera.

 - The samples are analyzed by Natera, and Spectrum results are sent to your IVF center.

 - Your doctor determines which embryo (if any) is optimal for transfer to the uterus.

-A blood, cheek, or sperm sample is required from BOTH biological parents in addition to the biopsy samples.
+A blood or cheek sample from both biological parents may be required in addition to the biopsy samples.
 Family member samples may also be requested for PGT-M. Natera provides complimentary mobile phlebotomy services and blood draw via local sites.